The very first time that I decorated my kids' room, I knew exactly what I wanted to put in.

 At this point, you still know his interests better than him.
 And if you ask him nicely, he will let you re-decorate his room any way you want.

-Although you might need to add wall space for his treasured art pieces, and accept the tiny stickers adorning his newly painted walls and closet that he got as a birthday party favor (and which absolutely throws your theme askew).
+Although you might need to add wall space for his treasured art pieces, and accept the tiny stickers he got from the doctors or as a birthday party favor...adorning his newly painted walls and closet. (and which absolutely throws your theme askew).

-Once your tween outgrows the toddler bed, it is time for you to head on back to the design board.
+Now that your tween has outgrown the toddler bed, it is time for you to head on back to the design board.

 This time you not only need a bigger bed but also a kid desk and chair for study times and more storage and shelf space for his Lego creations and souvenirs.
 Measure the space so the kids room decor fits perfectly.